Ragmaanir/grammy/README.markdown

 - Skipping of characters: comments, whitespaces between words
 - Generation of an AST.
 Most unused tokens can be removed automatically.
 - AST can be written to an image file with help of graphviz.
+- Error handling: disable backtracking with the `&` operator and get simple syntax error reports

 Todo
 ----

-- Error handling: disable backtracking with the `&` operator
 - Subtraction: +('a'..'z') - 'reserved'
 - semantic actions
 - validation (rules which never match, left recursion)